 O, Princess, when the Wicked Queen told me to bring her your

 I could not.
 For what am I but the Huntsman?
-It’s all anyone knows of me, and all I know of myself.
+It’s all anyone knows of me, and all I really know of myself.
 My craft is my name and my life.

 And you were too small.
 That wasn’t hunting, that would have been unadulterated murder, and would help neither Man nor Forest.

-Thus she didn’t chase the matter down.
+And thus, she didn’t chase the matter down.
 Not unexpected, really; once a pest is out of sight, it’s natural to forget the thing, even if it isn’t truly gone.
 If it troubles us no more, it can leave our minds; who cares what it does to the neighbor’s garden, so long as it doesn’t come back?

 My mother, Huntsman before me, passed this down from my grandmother, who was Huntsman first of all:

 “We can’t always make the right choices for the Woods; there’s more to ’em than any individual can understand.
 But we can’t stand idle, either.
 We try to make that which is under our care flourish, and grow as best we can, and sometimes that means nurturing a seed or a runt, and sometimes that means removing a threat with the most merciful shot we can manage.
 So sharpen your eyes, sharpen your arrowheads, and do what must be done.”

 Perhaps you would defeat the Queen; perhaps she would best you.
 Perhaps you would be better for the forest, and perhaps you would be worse.
 You’re an unknown, and my job holds too many of those already.

 There is only one way to be sure of the disposition of your heart.